HUMBLEF0OL/knowledge-vault/Interview/React/Core React.md

     }
     ```

+---

 31. ### What are fragments?

-    It's a common pattern or practice in React for a component to return multiple elements. _Fragments_ let you group a list of children without adding extra nodes to the DOM.
+    It's a common pattern or practice in React for a component to return multiple elements. ==_Fragments_ let you group a list of children without adding extra nodes to the DOM.==
     You need to use either `<Fragment>` or a shorter syntax having empty tag (`<></>`).

     Below is the example of how to use fragment inside _Story_ component.